 Other nearby attractions are the Minatomirai Bridge, Nissan Gallery, and Keikyu Museum.
 If you’re a car lover, you must visit the Nissan Global Headquarters Gallery, the headquarters of the worldwide automobile manufacturing company.

-Best places to stay in Yokohama in Takashima:
+Best places to stay in Yokohama in Takashima for first-timers:

 See more:

-Overall, Minato Mirai 21 is the best area to stay in Yokahama because it is the most convenient location.
+Personally, I recommend Minato Mirai 21 as the best base to stay in Yokohama.
 If you stay here, you will be located in the middle of action, within walking distance to tourist attractions, as well as many shopping, dining, and nightlife venues of the city.